 When should I be there?

-LLM/JSD graduates should arrive no later than 2:30 p.m. and proceed to the graduate line-up area.
-The doors will open at 2:30 p.m. for your guests.
-We encourage you to advise your guests to be seated by 3:25 p.m.
-The processional begins promptly at 3:30 p.m.
+LLM/JSD graduates should arrive no later than 2:00 p.m. and proceed to the graduate line-up area.
+The doors will open at 2:00 p.m. for your guests.
+We encourage you to advise your guests to be seated by 2:55 p.m.
+The processional begins promptly at 3:00 p.m.
+The LLM/JSD ceremony will end at approximately 6:00 p.m.

 What should I bring?

 Your academic attire, (robe, hood, and tam) and your name card.
-If the phonetic spelling is inaccurate, please go to the student concierge table on Amsterdam Avenue and ask for a replacement card, spell your name properly, and keep the new card.
 Also, please make sure that all clasps and fasteners on the inside of your hood are undone.

 Should I give my guests my handbag, briefcase, coat or umbrella?

 YES, do not bring any personal belongings.
-Please give any items to your guests before you go to the graduate line-up area on Amsterdam Avenue.
+Please give any items to your guests before you go to the graduate line-up area.
 There is nowhere for you to store your belongings before or during the ceremony.
-You will not be permitted to store anything below your seats in the theatre as you will not return to the same seat following your hooding.
+You will not be permitted to store anything below your seats in the theater as you may not return to the same seat following your hooding.

 Can I make arrangements to leave tickets somewhere for my guests?